-It is clear that, under both DHS and OMG guidelines, the REAL ID national identification system is a system of records subject to the requirements and protections of the Privacy Act of 1974.
+It is clear that, under both DHS and OMG guidelines, the REAL ID national identification system is a system of records subject to the requirements and protections of fully apply Privacy Act requirements of notice, access, correction, and judicially enforceable redress to the entire REAL ID national identification system.
+Though the States are asked to include provisions for notice, access, correction and redress, this is not enough.
+The Privacy Act protections must be mandated in the REAL ID implementation regulations.